 “Can I have a look?”

-“If you open the window,” the bellboy, who looked 50, calmly told me, “the mosquitoes will come in.”
+the bell boy, who looked 50, calmly told me, “the mosquitoes will

 “Do you have anything else?”